isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-06-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-on-Recourse-for-Companies-Whose-Payments-are-Withheld.md

 Miss Cheng Li Hui (Member of Parliament for Tampines GRC)

 <b><u>Question</u></b>
-To ask the Minister for Law in light of the current tough business environment, whether the COVID-19 related legislation provides for companies, especially SMEs, whose payments are withheld because of disagreement in interpretation of contract terms to seek recourse and, if so, what are these.
+<br>To ask the Minister for Law in light of the current tough business environment, whether the COVID-19 related legislation provides for companies, especially SMEs, whose payments are withheld because of disagreement in interpretation of contract terms to seek recourse and, if so, what are these.

 **<b><u>Written Answer:</u></b>**